 1. Event-based tracking and the user model

 Both Mixpanel and Amplitude use event-based tracking (more in Amplitude vs Adobe).
 The events have properties attached to them that align with user traits and add up to user profiles.
 In both tools, you can set custom events and use special properties.
 Your developer will be happy with your choice of either.

 When it comes to APIs, Mixpanel offers more SDK options that can help with setting up your tracking.
 But the API documentation of the two tools is pretty similar.

 2. User unification & funnels via identity resolution (ID merge)

 If we had written this article in early 2019, we’d put this on the list of differences.
 But Mixpanel has started retroactively matching client IDs and creating user profiles across devices for new website or app users.
-Amplitude still has fewer steps and a smoother process to accomplish user unification; it also continues to provide more data retroactively.
+Amplitude still has fewer steps for your analytics team and a smoother process to accomplish user identity resolution and unification; it also continues to provide more data retroactively.
 Yet Mixpanel has been working hard to get even and has already achieved enough to make this mostly a point of parity.
 You’re right if you think funnel and cross-device analysis is key to making data-driven decisions, and you’ll be covered with either of the two tools.